Man from Ghana swindled Chesapeake woman out of hundreds of thousands of dollars, feds say

 Dorpe then sent E.F. flowers to her home in Chesapeake with a message in all-caps reading, "DO YOU KNOW MUCH I LOVE YOU?
 I LOVE YOU MORE THAN THE HEAVEN, MORE THAN THE STARS.
 YOUR BEAUTY IS GREATER THAN ONE THOUSAND ROSES.
 JERRY."

 By January 2017, E.F. began to realize she had become the victim of fraud.
-During a video conference call, Dorpe revealed to E.F. he’s really a 36-year old African man who goes by the tribal name “Yaw,” according to the indictment.
+During a video conference call, Dorpe revealed to E.F. he was really a 36-year-old African man going by the tribal name "Yaw," according to the indictment.

 Upon questioning, he then showed her some of the gifts she had sent him as proof of his true identity.

 FBI agents say romance or confidence fraud continues to be a big problem.
-In 2017, more than 15,000 filed complaints with the FBI with losses totaling $211 million.
+In 2017, more than 15,000 people filed complaints with the FBI with losses totaling $211 million.

-To avoid becoming a victim, agents recommend reverse image searching someone’s dating profile picture to see if it’s being used elsewhere online.
-In addition, they say to pay attention to inconsistencies of someone’s story and to never money to someone you meet online.
+To avoid becoming a victim, agents recommend reverse image searching someone's dating profile picture to see if it's being used elsewhere online.
+In addition, they say to pay attention to inconsistencies of someone's story and to never send money to someone you meet online.